cculianu/electrumx/docs/environment.rst

   community to provide a convenient list of currently-active phisher/sybil nodes.
 This mechanism has been added in April 2019 due to excessive phishing and sybil attacks on the Bitcoin Cash ElectrumX/ElectronX network.
-This file contains a list of IP addresses to auto-ban at startup.
-The file is refreshed from the server every 5 minutes and any new entries are added to the ban list and old entries no longer in the file are removed from the ban list.
+This file contains a list of IP addresses (and hostname globs) to auto-ban at startup.
+  The file is refreshed from the server every 5 minutes (configurable via the :envvar:`BLACKLIST_POLL_INTERVAL` variable) and any new entries are added to the ban list and old entries no longer in the file are removed from the ban list.
+Care has been taken so that this file's ban lists do not conflict with whatever you specify via the rpc 'banip' or 'banhost' commands.
   Set this to the empty string `""` to disable this feature.
 Defaults to:
   `https://www.c3-soft.com/downloads/BitcoinCash/Electron-Cash/blacklist.json`.